SherlockPsy/Life/TOTAL_PLAN.md

 - imply no outcome

 4. Forbidden
+- No internal state claims
-- No reactions
+- No guaranteed future outcomes
-- No follow-up
+- No director commentary
-- No interpretation
+- No “in N beats…” countdown hooks

 ================================================================================
-EXECUTION CANON — MILESTONE 8 — NEW PEOPLE ENTER LIFE
+EXECUTION CANON — MILESTONE 8 — IDENTITY TEXT IS BINDING
 Status: Binding / Non-negotiable
 ================================================================================

 0. Purpose
-New agents appear via text.
+Agents exist under binding identity documents.

-1. Invocation
+1. Identity sources
-POST /world/person
+- Identity text is loaded from the repository.
+- Identity text is immutable at runtime.

-2. Request
+2. Rule
-- name: string
-- introduction_text: string
-- request_id: string

-3. Writing rules
-3.1 Public block:
-- source = "WORLD"
-- evidence_text includes name

-3.2 Internal linkage:
-- personality template reference
-- empty private ledger
+- Identity governs behaviour.
+- Identity is not “tuned” by runtime.

-4. Forbidden
+3. Forbidden
-- No backstory
+- No identity drift
-- No auto-dialogue
+- No “helpful personality changes”
-- No omniscience
+- No “assistant voice”

 ================================================================================
 EXECUTION CANON — MILESTONE 9 — MULTIPLE THREADS COEXIST